18goldr/qmk_userspace/README.md

 ## Compile through QMK
 I then ran the following command to generate the hex locally: ` qmk compile -kb keebio/iris/rev6 -km v2`.

+## Flash through QMK-Toolbox
+To flash, hold down the button on the back of the Iris board.
+This puts it into DFU mode.